neo-mashiro/MRI/lab2/README.md

 **Given two 3D images from the same subject during the same scanning session, experiment with the FSL libraries to align them.**

 Given two 3D medical images `tof.nii` and `t1.nii`, now we use the [FSL libraries](https://fsl.fmrib.ox.ac.uk/fsl/fslwiki/FSL) to do multi-modal alignment.
 The two modalities differ in spatial resolution (voxel size) as well as field of view (TOF generally only captures a slab of the brain), so we may need to preprocess the images before registration.
+The good news is, `flirt` will automatically resample the image when doing registration.
 Here `t1` is the reference image, and we want to correctly superimpose `tof` onto it.

 ![img](images/51.png)